CountofMonteCorso/intro-to-typescript/README.md

 Ask: Is JavaScript considered a strongly or weakly typed language?
 Follow-up: Is there a way to make it strongly typed?

 ## Challenger Approaching!
+(Introduce TypeScript)
 ![](images/challenger-approaching.jpg)

 Enter TypeScript!
 More friend than foe, TypeScript is a way to introduce strongly typed programming with our old friend, JavaScript.
+We call it a "typed superset" because it's built upon JavaScript and compiles into JavaScript but it's key feature is to provide static type-checking to help us avoid errors.

+### Instructor Action: Environment Setup
+- Make sure everyone has Node working on their machine `node -v`
+- From there, have students install TypeScript `npm install -g typescript`
+- Check to make sure it worked `tsc -v`
+- Get ready to rumble!

+## First Exercise
+Have students create a folder for the exercise